Textile Hybrid M1 - La Tour de l'Architecte

 Overall, the architectural morphology exemplifies a true textile hybrid system, where the organization of bending-active beams and tensile surfaces creates moments of long span arches, overlapping grid-shell conditions, and doubly-curved pure tensile surfaces, both at a macro- and meso-scale.
 The material system of M1 explores the structural capacity and formal variability of a lightweight structure comprised of highly elastic rod elements and membrane surfaces.
 The very nature of the system demanded simultaneous study of how structural equilibrium is formed and determination of the spatial performative capacity of the result.
 As such, the design methodology was formed to track both, articulation of material properties and differentiation of spatial consequences.
 M1 serves La Tour de l’Architecte as an exemplification of innovative structures generated of experimental means, as well as provide fundamental function for meeting, workspace and archaeological study within the complex of buildings as the site undergoes redevelopment.
 For on-going research, the building serves as a prototype for hybrid force-active structures in their realization, as well as computational design methodologies for their generation.

-Institute for Computational Design (ICD) - Prof. Achim Menges
+Institute for Computational Design and Construction (ICD) - Prof. Achim Menges

 Institute of Building Structures and Structural Design (ITKE) - Prof. Jan Knippers